-Said has served as program assistant with SIT Study Abroad for the past eleven years.
-His responsibilities include helping to coordinate the students’ daily activities, academic schedule, and excursions; assisting the academic director; and advising students on Zanzibar culture.
+Said has served as program assistant with SIT Study Abroad for more than a decade.
+His responsibilities include helping to coordinate the students’ daily activities, academic schedule, and excursions; assisting the academic director; and advising students on Zanzibari culture.

 BiAsia Abdullah, Swahili Language Coordinator

-BiAsia is the coordinator of the program’s Swahili language section.
-She is a trained teacher from Zanzibar who has taught with the SIT Tanzania-Zanzibar program from 1998 until the present.
+BiAsia is the coordinator of the program’s Kiswahili language course.
+She is a trained teacher from Zanzibar who has taught with the SIT Tanzania-Zanzibar program since 1998.
 She has been a language teacher for almost forty years.